 - ProofHub — Affordable solutions for larger enterprises

-The best web project management software solutions should be flexible enough to meet a wide range of project planning purposes.
+Our project management specialists believe the best web project management software solutions should be flexible enough to meet a wide range of project planning purposes.
 If you have complex projects or tasks that require features like time tracking or accounting, make sure those features are available on the platform (or can be easily added).

 If your company uses a proprietary database or other productivity software, find out if there are ways to integrate with that platform, so your data is consolidated and accessible from one system.